-Unlike sleep tracking apps, Sleep On Cue is the first and only sleep training app that actually detects sleep onset.
-The app lets you practice getting to sleep, repeatedly, around bedtime after any poor night of sleep.
+Unlike sleep tracking apps, Sleep On Cue is the first and only scientifically-based sleep training app that actually detects the start of sleep precisely.
+The app lets you practice falling asleep sleep, repeatedly, around bedtime, after any poor night of sleep.
 In fact, if your sleep tracking app or device is informing you that you are not sleeping well, the Sleep On Cue sleep-training app is what you need.

 I see that the app has a custom nap module.
 What is that?